Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 While Christians attend church on Easter, it has become more than a religious holiday.
 Easter in Canada has become an integral part of the culture.
 Some common Easter traditions include spending time with family, eating special food, and Easter egg hunts.

 Families gather to share a traditional meal during the Easter holiday in Canada.
-They might have a big feast with dishes like ham or turkey.
+Traditional menus feature glazed ham, roast lamb, or turkey.
 It’s a special occasion, like Thanksgiving or Christmas, to celebrate and spend time with loved ones.

 Decorating Eggs and Easter Egg Hunts

-When the hunt begins, kids add the eggs to an Easter basket.
-The goal is to find as many eggs as possible!
-After the hunt, people often enjoy treats and spend time together.
+After the hunt, people enjoy treats and spend time together.
 It’s a fun way to celebrate Easter in Canada and enjoy springtime with friends and family!

 Giving Gifts During Easter In Canada

 Exchanging gifts on Easter is a special tradition in Canada.
 It’s a way for people to show love and appreciation.
-Families and friends often give each other small gifts like chocolates, candies, or small toys.
-Sometimes, people give Easter-themed items like decorated eggs or cute bunny-shaped items to celebrate the holiday and spread happiness.
-Or the Easter Bunny brings a basket full of goodies for Easter.
+Families and friends often give each other small gifts such as chocolates, candies, or small toys.
+Sometimes, people give Easter-themed decorated eggs or bunny-shaped items to celebrate the holiday and spread happiness.

 No matter where you live, you can be sure that an Easter celebration is happening near you.
 These are just some of the Easter events taking place in Canada.

-The Toronto Beaches Easter Parade is a beloved tradition in the city, drawing thousands of spectators.
-It’s also the largest and longest Easter Parade in the world!
+The Toronto Beaches Easter Parade is one of the world’s longest-running parades, attracting over 50,000 spectators annually.
 The parade showcases the creativity and community spirit of businesses and organizations within the area.

 This go-to event features eye-catching floats, marching bands, and performances, symbolizing local pride and unity.
 While the parade is the main attraction, other events include the exciting Easter Egg Scavenger Hunt for the kids!